NATO-Russia relations: the facts

 In direct response to Russia's use of military force against its neighbours, NATO has deployed four multinational battlegroups to the Baltic States and Poland.
 These forces are rotational, defensive and proportionate.
 They cannot compare to the three divisions Russia has established in its Western Military and Southern Military Districts.
 Before Russia's illegal annexation of Crimea, there were no plans to deploy Allied troops to the eastern part of the Alliance.
 Our aim is to prevent conflict, protect our Allies, and preserve the peace.

 NATO remains open to meaningful dialogue with Russia.
-That is why we have held six meetings of the NATO-Russia Council since April 2016.
+That is why we have held seven meetings of the NATO-Russia Council since April 2016.
 Talking to Russia allows us to communicate clearly our positions.
 The crisis in and around Ukraine remains the first topic on our agenda.
 We will continue our dialogue, including with representatives of Russian civil society.

 Fact: NATO has reached out to Russia consistently, transparently and publicly over the past 26 years.

 The Alliance created unique cooperation bodies – the Permanent Joint Council and the NATO-Russia Council – to embody its relationship with Russia.
 It has invited Russia to cooperate on missile defence, an invitation extended to no other partner.

 In the Founding Act on Mutual Relations, Cooperation and Security, agreed with Russia in 1997 and reaffirmed at NATO-Russia summits in Rome in 2002 and in Lisbon in 2010, NATO stated that "in the current and foreseeable security environment, the Alliance will carry out its collective defence and other missions by ensuring the necessary interoperability, integration, and capability for reinforcement rather than by additional permanent stationing of substantial combat forces".
 The Alliance has fulfilled all such commitments.

 NATO's official policy towards Russia was most recently articulated by the heads of state and government of the Alliance at the Warsaw Summit in July 2016.